Little Fish, Big News

 This work is just beginning and is sure to be an exciting new chapter for SRWA and the South River.
 Please consider sponsoring our annual fundraiser, 25 in 25’, and join us in celebration of our river’s important role in restoring native fish habitat in Georgia!

-Snapping Shoals is a lowhead dam on the South River in Newton County
+Snapping Shoals Dam, owned by Henry County, is a low-head dam and the only dam on the South River.

 American shad, Alosa sapidissima